adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get on DPArray](dp://CCM)

-A modification for GTA Vice City, preserving the original plot and gameplay, but fixing a number of known problems, as well as expanding the already great capabilities of Tommy Vercetti.
-A short presentation of additions and corrections is available here
+A modification for GTA Vice City, preserving the original plot and gameplay, but fixing a number of known problems, as well as expanding the already great capabilities of Tommy Vercetti

-&nbsp;
+&nbsp;&nbsp;

 ### Vice city toolset
 :gb: :ru: &#x3000;